 10. Customer-centricity to Get Prominence

 Customer-centricity is on the minds of supply chain professionals everywhere, as consumer expectations still expand and folks, nowadays, demand ethical, sustainable business practices.
 Managing a successful supply chain would force upskilling talent with greater cross-functional and analytical skills so people have the training to support these new levels of customer-centricity.
-Those supply chains that find ways to fulfil today’s escalating and intense customer expectations at less cost will prevail and continue soaring.
+Those supply chain management trends that find ways to fulfil today’s escalating and intense customer expectations at less cost will prevail and continue soaring.